Related Rates: Distance, Shadows & Velocity Decomposition

 Shadow problems almost always involve similar triangles formed by a light source, an object, and the shadow.

 Any velocity vector can be broken into two perpendicular components.
-If you want to know how motion affects a particular direction (say, the distance between two objects), you project the velocity onto that direction:
+To determine how motion affects a particular direction (say, the distance between two objects), one projects the velocity onto that direction:

 \[v_{\text{radial}} = v \cos\theta\]